Atemajac de Brizuela

-Atemajac de Brizuela is a small town in the southeast sierra of Jalisco, Mexico, 64 km southwest of Guadalajara, between Highways 80 and 401.
-Its population in 2014 was 6,367.
+Atemajac de Brizuela is a municipality and small town in the southeast sierra of Jalisco, Mexico, 64 km southwest of Guadalajara, between Highways 80 and 401.
+The municipality had a population of 6,367 in 2014.

 The town received some notice in July 2008 in the nationally syndicated American comic strip Gil Thorp as the place to which Milford High baseball player—an undocumented immigrant—Elmer Vargas is deported.

 History

 The region was inhabited by Otomi, head Indians.
 The spiritual conquest was mainly carried out by the Franciscan Juna de Padilla.
 The town was first in the place called Jaconoxtle and in the first half of the eighteenth century settled on the current site.
 With the conquest, Atemajac was nestled among the towns of the so-called Province of Ávalos and subsequently the provinces attached to Nueva Galicia were left.

 On November 22, 1824, by Art.
 9 (which adds the articles of the State Provisional Division Plan) it was decreed: The towns of Atemajac and Juanacatlán will be added to the department of Zacoalco.
 It belonged to the fourth canton of Sayula and third department of Zacoalco.

 On April 25, 1903, by decree 997, the State Congress issued a decree that says: The population of Atemajac de las Tablas, from the 4th Canton of the state, will be referred to as Atemajac de Brizuela.
 Such designation was in honor of Colonel Miguel Brizuela.
 Atemajac de Brizuela exists as a municipality since 1884, by decree of April 4 called before Atemajac de las Tablas.